MjnMixael/Etemenanki/readme.md

 * File Formats List: In order to speed up the process, Etemenanki will only parse files with extensions listed here.
 All other files will be ignored.
 * ID Offset: By default Etemenanki will generate new string IDs at 0, but you can provide an optional offset here instead.
 * Replace Existing: By default Etemenanki will not replace strings that have an existing valid ID.
 Check this button if you would like to change that behavior.
+* Read Only Mode: In this mode, Etemenanki will scan for String/ID pairs and print them all to the output file without generating new IDs and modifying the source files.
+The output file will include comments that note invalid IDs if they are detected.

 Below is an explenation of the preferences settings: